-Since 2007, on 13 different occasions, human feet have washed up on the British Columbia shoreline.
+Since 2007, on a dozen different occasions, human feet have washed up on the British Columbia shoreline.
 The most recent foot was discovered near Port Renfrew this month.

 The reason these feet keep showing up on the beach is not a mystery, though.
 Just look at the packaging.